dylanlegebokow/MarchMadnessPredictor/README.md

 https://www.basketball-reference.com/about/glossary.html

 ### Future Work
-- Don't use NumPy as that package is relatively slow
+- Don't use the NumPy package as it is relatively slow
-- Research what statistics are more accurate at predicting basketball game outcomes and use those statistics
+- Research what statistics are most accurate at predicting basketball game outcomes and use those statistics
 - Include data on 2017, 2018 tournaments

 ### Issues with Accuracy